 Email security is something that can often slip to the wayside, but it’s not complicated to put measures in place to avoid a messy situation.
 It’s incredibly important to be aware of the risks associated with using email and how to proactively protect against them to make sure that your data isn’t getting into the wrong hands.

-Here’s a simple checklist for you to print and make sure that your teams email accounts are kept safe and secure:
+Here’s a simple downloadable cheat sheet for you to print and make sure that your teams email accounts are kept safe and secure:

 Want a direct link to this image for printing?
 Click here.